 - Reduced risk of erectile dysfunction

 HIFU is one of the latest treatment options available for prostate cancer, so it is crucial to work with a urologist that has extensive experience and training to ensure the best possible outcomes.
 At Comprehensive Urology, our specialists will discuss potential treatment options and the pros and cons of HIFU to help our patients make an informed, confident decision about their care.

 Prostate cancer is one of the most prevalent diseases among men in the United States, but fortunately, when diagnosed in its earliest stages, can be safely and successfully treated with HIFU.
 At Comprehensive Urology, our expert urologists understand that it is not enough to simply beat cancer, but it is equally as important to preserve a patient’s quality of life as much as possible, which is why we are proud to offer focal cancer therapy such as HIFU.
 State-of-the-art focal therapies like HIFU allow us to effectively remove cancer tissue while leaving as much healthy tissue intact.

-To set up an appointment with our skilled team for HIFU or for a thorough diagnostic consultation, please do not hesitate to call our office in Beverly Hills at (310) 499-2756 today!
+To set up an appointment with our skilled team for urological programs like HIFU or for a thorough diagnostic consultation, please do not hesitate to call our office in Beverly Hills at (310) 499-2756 today!